dustinpfister/blog_posts/_posts/js-touch-events.md

 layout: post
 categories: js
 id: 378
-updated: 2020-07-09 18:09:53
+updated: 2020-07-09 18:12:42
-version: 1.8
+version: 1.9
 ---

 There are [touch events](https://developer.mozilla.org/en-US/docs/Web/API/Touch_events) in client side javaScript than can be used to bring interactivity to a javaScript project via touch screens rather than just using mouse and keyboard events only.

-There is of course also using mouse events with touch events to help bring a more general way of interactivity to a project that will work on a wider range of client systems in a uniform kind of way.
+There is of course also using mouse events with touch events and keyboard events to help bring a more general way of interactivity to a project that will work on a wider range of client systems in a uniform kind of way.
+I have worked out a [canvas example that makes use of touch events as well as mouse and keyboard events](/2020/04/17/canvas-example-input-controller/) that acts as a kind of grand central input controller of sorts.

 Still if you have a large volume of traffic coming to a project that is from clients that are using a mobile device it might be nice to add some custom functionality for those kinds of clients.
 For example making use of multi touch while making it so the project can still be used by systems that may not support touch events.
 So in this post I will be covering some basic examples of using touch events with javaScript.

 <!-- more -->